RedIDen/NorthWind-REST/README.md

-# The final project from the EPAM ASP.NET Training.
+# NorthWind-REST is a final project from the EPAM ASP.NET Training.

-Represents a RESTful application for the training database "Northwind".
+A RESTful application for the training database "Northwind".

 Used technologies:
 * .NET 6 (C# 10)